-Some of the most notable projects the Foundation has undertaken since its was established are:
+Some of the most notable projects the Foundation has undertaken since it was established are:

 The Mill is listed on the National Register of Historic Places as an individual property and it is located in the Edinburg Historic District, which is also on the National Register.
 The Mill is also a designated Virginia Historic Landmark.
 The Town had a historic preservation easement placed on the property that is held by the Department of Historic Resources.
 It is one of the few mills along the historic Valley Pike (Rt.
 11) to survive the Civil War and serves as a prominent and scenic resource along this route, which is a designated Virginia Scenic By-way.

 The Edinburg Heritage Foundation has adapted the Mill and created a true destination in Edinburg.
 The facility houses a museum with exhibits dedicated to the history of the Town, the history of the Mill and the history of transportation in the Shenandoah Valley.
 The Museum also has a 50-seat theater featuring a locally produced film entitled "The Burning", based on the book by John Heatwole.
-In addition to the Museum, a gift shop, retail shops, a wine shop and a visitor center are already in operation, with restaurant space available.
+In addition to the Museum, a gift shop, retail shops, a restaurant, a wine shop and a visitor center are in operation.

 Vice President: Janet Wagniere